-constitutes a common ground for the evaluation of the suitability of data sources in section 3, where we analyze the theoretical advantages and shortcoming of tax data with a comparison of tax data and survey data.
-In section 4 we introduce Switzerland as an interesting example for the empirical section 5.
-In this section we calculate the impact of tax data specific options on inequality with federal tax statistics from Switzerland.
-This allows us to distinguish major from minor methodological issues which are summarized in section 6.
-We can show which methodological aspects inequality researchers working with tax data should treat with care.
+constitutes a common ground for the evaluation of the suitability of data sources in section 3, where we analyze the theoretical advantages and shortcomings of tax data with a comparison of tax data and survey data.
+In section 4 we empirically test, how much tax data deviates from theoretically ideal data to measure inequality We do this with federal and cantonal tax data from Switzerland, which we compare to results from surveys, whenever possible and meaningful.
+We provide a summary of key findings that distinguish major from minor methodological issues in regard to direction and magnitude of theoretical assumed biases in section 6.
+We can show which methodological aspects inequality researchers working with tax data should treat with care and which yield gain.

 Standards on Assessing Economic Inequality